gschramm/pyapetnet/index.md

 If you are using pyapetnet for your research, please cite our paper:

-G. Schramm et al., "Approximating anatomically-guided PET reconstruction in image space using a convolutional neural network", *under review* in NeuroImage
+G. Schramm et al., ["Approximating anatomically-guided PET reconstruction in image space using a convolutional neural network"](https://doi.org/10.1016/j.neuroimage.2020.117399), *published online* in NeuroImage, DOI 10.1016/j.neuroimage.2020.117399

 ## Bug / problem reports